Piwigo/piwigo-bootstrap-darkroom/README.md

 You need to scroll once to load them.
 Possible workarounds:
  * Pre-generate the derivates right after upload
  * Change the carousel's "on-demand" lazy loading method to "progressive", but this would load _all_ thumbnails
+* Guests cannot see the rating stars when "guests can rate" is disabled in Options -> Permissions
+ * This is a bug in bootstrap default, see https://github.com/Philio/bootstrapdefault/issues/26

 ### TODOs